 Election of the Federal President of Germany

-The role of the president of the Federal Republic of Germany is mainly ceremonial with few opportunities to influence day-to-day politics.
-The successor to current president Joachim Gauck will be elected by an assembly made up of the federal parliament’s members (Bundestag) and an equal number of delegates elected by the 16 state parliaments, typically state politicians and public figures.
-The president has traditionally stood above party politics but the ability to name a successful candidate has often been seen as a test of the stability of coalitions or the chances for new cooperation between parties.
-The current coalition of CDU/CSU and SPD has agreed on backing current foreign minister Frank-Walter Steinmeier from the SPD as a common candidate, making his election to office highly likely.
+Social Democrat and former German foreign minister Frank-Walter Steinmeier was elected Federal President of Germany.
+Steinmeier will begin his term on 19 March.
+The current coalition of CDU/CSU and SPD, as well as the Green Party and the Free Democrats (FDP) had announced before the vote that they would support Steinmeier.
+He was elected with 931 of 1239 valid votes.
+The role of president of the Federal Republic of Germany is mainly ceremonial with few opportunities to influence day-to-day politics.
+Steinmeier was elected by an assembly made up of the federal parliament’s members (Bundestag) and an equal number of delegates elected by the 16 state parliaments, typically state politicians and public figures.
+The president has traditionally stood above party politics but the ability to name a successful candidate has often been seen as a test of the coalition's stability and a chance to establish cooperation between parties.

-Chancellor Angela Merkel’s sherpa to organise the G20 summit in Hamburg is Lars-Hendrik Röller, head of the economy, finance and energy policy department in her chancellery.
+Chancellor Angela Merkel’s sherpa to organise the G20 summit in Hamburg is Lars-Hendrik Röller, head of her chancellery's economy, finance and energy policy department.
 He coordinates the work of the individual ministries that host G20 meetings before the summit in July.
 These include foreign, finance, labour, health, agriculture and digitalisation minister meetings.

 State elections in Saarland

 Elections in one of the 16 German states shortly before the federal elections are often seen as providing some insight into what is likely to happen on a national level.
 Saarland will be the first of three state elections in the first half of 2017.
-The outcome and possibilities for government coalitions in Germany’s smallest non-city state will depend on, among other things, the strength of right wing newcomer AfD.
-Since the last elections in 2011, Christian Democrat state premier Annegret Kramp-Karrenbauer has been leading a grand coalition with the Social Democrats.
-The latest polls see the CDU in the lead with 34%, ahead of the SPD with 29%.
+The outcome and possibilities for government coalitions in Germany’s smallest non-city state will depend on, among other things, the strength of right-wing newcomer AfD.
+Since the last elections in 2011, Christian Democrat state premier Annegret Kramp-Karrenbauer has led a grand coalition with the Social Democrats.

 28 - 30 April

-The Free Democratic Party had missed the 5% threshold at the last federal elections and failed to enter parliament for the first time in the history of the Federal Republic of Germany.
-Recent polls (see above) show that the liberal and business-friendly FDP could re-enter the Bundestag next fall.
-The April party conference will decide on the campaign programme.
+The Free Democratic Party missed the 5 percent threshold at the last federal elections and failed to enter parliament for the first time in the history of the Federal Republic of Germany.
+Recent polls (see above) show the liberal, business-friendly FDP could re-enter the Bundestag next fall.
+The April party conference will decide on its campaign programme.

 State elections in Schleswig-Holstein

-Schleswig-Holstein, bordering both the North and Baltic seas, is one of the key Energiewende states, leading the ranks in wind power capacity additions in 2015.
-But Schleswig-Holstein also suffers from lagging power grid expansion both inside the state and connecting it to Germany’s industrial south.
+Schleswig-Holstein, bordering both the North and Baltic seas, is one of the key Energiewende states, leading the ranks in new wind power capacity in 2015.
+But Schleswig-Holstein also suffers from lagging power grid expansion both within the state and for connections to Germany’s industrial south.
 In 2012, current state premier Torsten Albig (SPD) introduced Germany’s first energy transition ministry, with Green politician Robert Habeck as the first state minister for the Energiewende.
-Habeck proposed Schleswig-Holstein’s own energy transition and climate protection law in July, including greenhouse gas emission targets and goals for electricity production from renewables.
-It is currently being debated in the state parliament.
+Habeck proposed Schleswig-Holstein’s own energy transition and climate protection law in July, including greenhouse gas emission targets, and goals for electricity production from renewables.
+The law is currently being debated in the state parliament.

 State elections in North Rhine-Westphalia

-The most populous state North Rhine-Westphalia is one of Germany's key economic centres.
-It accounts for the largest share of the German GDP of all states, making these elections very important to the national parties.
-North Rhine-Westphalia is home to the country’s big utilities RWE, E.ON and their new units innogy and Uniper.
+North Rhine-Westphalia is Germany's most populous state and one of its key economic centres.
+It accounts for the largest share of the German GDP, making these elections very important to the national parties.
+North Rhine-Westphalia is home to the country’s big utilities RWE, E.ON and their new spin-offs innogy and Uniper.
 Germany still relies heavily on coal for its electricity production and a large share of the country’s lignite mining and power generation happens in North Rhine-Westphalia.
-A possible German coal exit, as has been debated time and again over the past years, would affect this state strongly.
+A possible German coal exit, as has been debated time and again in recent years, would affect this state strongly.
 Since the last state elections in 2012, the Social Democrats under state premier Hannelore Kraft have governed in a coalition with the Green Party.

 16 – 18 June